datacamp-content/courses-introduction-to-shell/chapter2.md

 You can also use the left and right arrow keys and the delete key to edit them, and then press the return key to run the modified the command.

-FIXME: how to insert very short video clip here of running commands, cycling back through them, and re-running.
+FIXME: insert short clip here of running commands, cycling back through them, and re-running.

 If you want an overview of what you have done recently, the `history` command will print a list.